 The Direct Mount configuration uses a set of two track rail assemblies; one for each sensor, installed 180° apart on the pipe.
 The set includes:

-• Direct Mode Track Assembly - This track rail has number index holes for inserting an index pin to position the other sensor.
+- Reflect Mode Track Assembly This track rail includes the Tension Screw and REF hole to position one sensor. - Direct Mode Track Assembly This track rail has number index holes for inserting an index pin to position the other sensor.